 GERM 101.
 Elementary German I. 1 Unit.

 For students who have had no previous German or whose examination scores indicate 101 placement.
 This course creates the foundation for the acquisition of speaking, listening, writing and reading skills in German.
 Cultural topics will be an integral part of the language learning.
+Offered every fall semester.
+Not available to native speakers.

 GERM 102L.
 Beginning German II.
 1 Unit.

 For students who have completed GERM 101 or whose examination scores indicate 102 placement.
 As a continuation of GERM 101, this course focuses on the further acquisition and development of basic German language skills and expanding the foundation for cultural competency toward the German speaking countries.
+Offered every spring semester.
+Not available to native speakers.

 GERM 190.
 Special Topics in German Language and Literature.
 1 Unit.